maxmahlke/fuzzy-ads/README.md

 An unofficial command line interface for the SAO/NASA Astrophysics Data System.

-Query ADS as in the webbrowser, fuzzy-search through the results, and download the PDF or export the bibtex entry.
+Make queries from the command line as in the webbrowser:

+    $ ads -q "author:^livingston year:2010-2022"

+Fuzzy-search the results and open the selected article as PDF:

 <img src="https://github.com/maxmahlke/ads-cli/blob/main/gfx/fuzzy_ads_preview.gif?raw=true" width="960" height="540"/>

 Note that entries without open-access PDFs available are dimmed.
+Common query elements are implemented as short-hands such as `-y|--year`, `-fa|--first-author`, `-a|--author`.
+See `ads --help` more information.

 # Prerequisites